Need some rope for your garden but haven’t a clue where to start? We’ve got plenty of tips…

 - looks and feels like a natural rope

 Our decking rope is available in sizes of 16mm to 36mm, so you can get the perfect size for your garden.
 Don’t know which one to go for?
 24mm is one of our most popular sizes so we recommend using this as a guideline.

 Many people like manila because its rustic appearance blends nicely into their garden.
-It shares its name with the capital city of the Philippines because this is where masses of abacá trees grow and the rope is made from their leaves.
+It shares its name with the capital city of the Philippines because this is where the abacá trees grow and the rope is made from their leaves.
 They give the rope its dark brown colouring and rough texture.

 - made from natural materials